oroinc/documentation/admin_guide/sales_tools_config/territories_settings.rst

 Sales Territories Settings
 ==========================

-You can enable sales territories as a feature in **System>Configuration>CRM>Sales Territories**, for leads, opportunities and all types of customers.
+You can enable sales territories as a feature under **System > Configuration > CRM>Sales Territories**, for leads, opportunities and all types of customers.

 When enabled, Territories will appear in the **Sales** section of the main menu.

-|

 .. image:: ../img/configuration/territories.png

-|

 Sales Territories are disabled by default.